femmerling/EmeraldBox/readme.md

 Currently no documentation is available and the project is at its early alpha.
 Use carefully.

-for documentation on python see http://www.python.org for documentation on Flask see http://flask.pocoo.org for documentation on SQLAlchemy see http://www.sqlalchemy.org
+for documentation on python see http://www.python.org <br>
+for documentation on Flask see http://flask.pocoo.org <br>
+for documentation on SQLAlchemy see http://www.sqlalchemy.org <br>

 If you found any issues please put them in the issue section.
 I'll respond to it as soon as I have time.